herpiko/herpiko.github.io/content/post/2026-02-22-blankon-revival-project-part-1.md

 # The Events

 The revival was triggered by a few important events.
-These events really moved me to think deeply about the future of BlankOn, even when I didn’t want to think about it.
+These events really moved me to think deeply about the future of BlankOn, even when I didn't want to think about it.

-### 1. Slamet Santoso’s Visit (2024)
+### 1. Slamet Santoso's Visit (2024)

 Slamet Santoso visited me around 2024.
 We talked for hours about the project, the problems, the issues over the years, our mistakes, and is there any possible way to revive it.

 Our biggest mistake was believing that in order to run the project, we simply needed more contributors at any levels and that the easiest way to find them was by recruiting college students.
 They were abundant and accessible, but often still inexperienced.
 Once they joined, we invested so much effort and time in teaching and training them, hoping that some would eventually grow into core technical contributors.
 Unfortunately, this approach did not work as we expected.
 In hindsight, it was a naive strategy.
 Lesson learned, we should only accept people that come with true curiosity in their heart, not by blind invitation.

-At the end of the discussion, I refused to come back because I genuinely didn’t know what to do or how to do it.
+At the end of the discussion, I refused to come back because I genuinely didn't know what to do or how to do it.
 But that conversation became a starting point.

 ### 2. The Telegram Discussion